Using Google Fonts in WordPress design and development

 From accessibility and collaboration to faster page load speeds, there are many reasons to integrate Google Fonts into your WordPress website.
 With a catalog of more than 1,000 fonts and icons, every option is designed specifically to work on the web.
 In this short guide, you will learn about the benefits of using Google Fonts in WordPress design, along with steps to make the development process smooth and seamless.

-Time for some quick definitions.
 Google Fonts are typefaces that are available as free, royalty-free resources.
-Google Fonts are designed to work across devices and platforms, supporting various web technologies, such as CSS3, HTML5, and XHTML5.
+Google Fonts is designed to work across devices and platforms, supporting various web technologies, such as CSS3, HTML5, and XHTML5.
 As an added benefit, Google Fonts support the Web Open Font Format (WOFF), a web standard designed to store web font data within standard formats, making it easier to transmit fonts across the internet.

 With this technology, Google Fonts works for every kind of user, whether you are a web designer or a web developer, an entrepreneur or a blogger.
 This broad availability means that Google Fonts can be easily incorporated into your website to make your web pages more attractive, easier to use, and less likely to have page load issues on the user end.